Djimi02/ChatSystem/README.md

 # ChatSystem using Spting Boot
 Here I present a REST API that represents a chat system consisting of users, chats and messages.
-In short, the API is build using Java, Spring Boot 3, Spring Data JPA, PostgreSQL, Spring Security, JWT tokens for authorization.
+In short, the API is built using Java, Spring Boot 3, Spring Data JPA, PostgreSQL, Spring Security, JWT tokens for authorization, JUnit.

 ### Models and Entity Relationship Diagram
 User has: